marlene32100/nordicGlamping/README.md

 ### Usability Testing

+To test the usability I tried myself the website on multiple devices and using Chrome DevTools, but I also asked my family and the Slack community to view it.

 According to people who tested the website, it is easy to navigate and the typography is legible.

 All the images have the "alt" text.

 I tested the website with [Wave](https://wave.webaim.org/) to check if something can be improved in terms of accessibility.
 I used in the website some icons as links (the "scroll down" icons and the social media icons) and this can be a problem for people who use a screen reader.
+Screen readers need text as links, not icons.
+The [survey on screen readers 2019](https://webaim.org/projects/screenreadersurvey8/) shows that the majority of people using a screen reader is blind; that means that using icons as links can be a real issue for them.
+However, the sticky navigation bar allows to skip through sections also without clicking on the "scroll" icons.
+It could be a little trickier to find the links for social medias, but before the icons I wrote "connect with us:".
+This could be a little hint.

-Also, I skipped some heading levels: for instance, on the landing page I used "h1" for "Nordic Glamping", and "h3" for "-explore the silence-".
+Another issue with accessibility is that I skipped some heading levels: for instance, on the landing page I used "h1" for "Nordic Glamping", and "h3" for "-explore the silence-".
 Users with screen readers can get confused.
-This is something that I should fix.
+This is something that I will have to fix.

+I fixed some issues with responsiveness and ux in the infowindows: on smaller screens they were too big, so I added some media queries to fix that.

+Also with the contact form I had some issues displaying nicely between 992 and 1060px, so I added some media queries and fixed the width.

 ### Compatibility Testing